+TOPIC PAGE

+Overview i

+Handbook Use ii

+Characteristics of the Handbook iii

+Handbook Updates iv

+Handbook Use

+Purpose

-Handbook Use Purpose The purpose of the Medicaid handbooks is to educate the Medicaid provider about policies and procedures needed to receive reimbursement for covered services provided to eligible Florida Medicaid recipients.
+The purpose of the Medicaid handbooks is to educate the Medicaid provider about policies and procedures needed to receive reimbursement for covered services provided to eligible Florida Medicaid recipients.

 The handbooks provide descriptions and instructions on how and when to complete forms, letters, or other documentation.

+Provider

+Term used to describe any entity, facility, person, or group who is enrolled in the Medicaid program and provides services to Medicaid recipients and bills Medicaid for services.

+Recipient

+Term used to describe an individual enrolled in Florida Medicaid to receive service.

+Provider General Handbook

-Provider Term used to describe any entity, facility, person, or group who is enrolled in the Medicaid program and provides services to Medicaid recipients and bills Medicaid for services.
-Recipient Term used to describe an individual enrolled in Florida Medicaid to receive service.
-Provider Information that applies to all providers regarding the Florida Medicaid program, recipient eligibility, provider enrollment, fraud and abuse policy, and important General resources are included in the Florida Medicaid Provider General Handbook.
-Handbook Each coverage and limitations handbook is named for the service it describes.
+Information that applies to all providers regarding the Florida Medicaid program, recipient eligibility, provider enrollment, fraud and abuse policy, and important resources are included in the Florida Medicaid Provider General Handbook.

+Coverage and Limitations Handbook

+Each coverage and limitations handbook is named for the service it describes.
+A provider who renders more than one type of Medicaid service will have more than one coverage and limitations handbook with which they must comply.